Insights Into News & Prophecy— in your email...

 After the 70 years had expired, a remnant of the Jewish people returned to their native land and rebuilt the city of Jerusalem and the temple under the leadership of Ezra and Nehemiah.

 One of the reasons the nation of Judah had been punished was for ignoring God’s command to observe the biblical Sabbath, which occurs on the seventh day of the week, Saturday.
-Recognizing this important principle, Nehemiah enforced Sabbath observance in Jerusalem (Nehemiah 13:15-19).
-This act of worship had been set up by God as a perpetual covenant and as a sign between Him and His people (Exodus 31:13, 16-17).
+Recognizing this important principle, Nehemiah enforced Sabbath observance in Jerusalem (1 Kings 12:21).
+This act of worship had been set up by God as a perpetual covenant and as a sign between Him and His people (1 Kings 12:21).

 Through the centuries many Jews ceased to observe the Sabbath and many today no longer observe it.
 Yet it seems that a portion of the Jewish people has always continued this practice, and the Jewish people retain this understanding as part of their cultural heritage.
 The result is that unlike the 10 tribes who were part of Israel, the Jews have not lost their identity.
 Many Jews today reside in the modern State of Israel, but this nation does not include the many descendants of the 10 tribes who previously comprised the kingdom of Israel after Solomon.